Most Popular Gold Coins & How Much Coins are Worth

 The coin was introduced in 1989 as a 1 troy ounce coin with a face value of 2,000 Austrian schillings, but today it has a face value of 100 euros.
 These coins are among the world’s best-selling bullion coins.
 The gold Philharmonic has a fineness of 999.9 (99.99% purity) and is available in denominations of 1/25 troy ounce, 1/10 troy ounce, 1/4 troy ounce, 1/2 troy ounce and 1 troy ounce.

-Below are the values of each Vienna Philharmonic Gold Coin based on an $1850/ounce gold price (Express Gold buy price in parentheses).
+Below are the values of each Vienna Philharmonic Gold Coin based on an $1850/ounce gold price with the amount Express Gold Cash would pay in parentheses..

 8) Chinese Panda Gold Coins

-The Chinese Gold Panda is another gold coin that changes it’s design annually (with a single exception).
+The Chinese Gold Panda coin is another that changes its design annually (with a single exception).
 The coin was first issued by the People’s Republic of China in 1982.
 On its front side, the coin shows an image of the Temple of Heaven, which has been unchanged since 1982; however, on the back, the coin features changing designs of giant pandas (except 2001 and 2002 which shared the same image).

 These coins come in a variety of different sizes and denominations, ranging from 1⁄20 to 1 troy ounce, however, since 2016, the coins have been measured in grams rather than troy ounces.
 The coins are available in 30 grams, 15 grams, 8 grams, 3 grams, and 1 gram versions (with face values of 500 yuan, 200 yuan, 100 yuan, 50 yuan, and 20 yuan respectively).

-Below are the values of each Chinese Gold Panda Coin based on an $1850/ounce gold price (Express Gold buy price in parentheses).
+Below are the values of each Chinese Gold Panda Coin based on an $1850/ounce gold price with the amount Express Gold Cash would pay in parentheses.

 9) Austrian Gold Ducats